rotorsoft-ltd/CollectionViewSource.Forms/README.md

 # CollectionViewSource.Forms
-A CollectionViewSource implementation that supports filtering, sorting and grouping for Xamarin Forms
+A CollectionViewSource implementation for Xamarin Forms that supports filtering, sorting and grouping.